1978–79 Northern Rugby Football League season: Season summary

-2nd Division Champions were Hull F.C.
+2nd Division Champions were Hull F.C., with a very unusual perfect season.
 New Hunslet, York and Blackpool Borough were also promoted to the First Division.

 Geoff 'Sammy' Lloyd of Hull F.C. equalled the club match record for scoring goals when he was successful 14 times in the match against Oldham on 10 September 1978.
 They were part of a club record 170 goals in a season, and a club record 369 points in a season.